Javanoo/school_information_management_system/README.md

 - Requires openjdk 17 or latter
 - import the project into eclipse (make sure you have e(fx) eclipse plugin installed)
-- provide the openjdk path in the environment variable settings of the run configuration file.
+- provide the openjdk path in the environment variable of your current run configuration.
 - run

 ## Developements